Branding And Burning Play

 Safety, consent & law

-This is among the highest-risk activities in this domain.
+No: it is among the highest-risk activities in this domain, and it carries irreversible consequences even when everything goes to plan.
 Burns carry serious dangers of infection, nerve damage, disfigurement, and permanent, irreversible scarring; "solar branding" using a magnifying lens has produced documented full-thickness burns requiring surgical care.
 Permanent marking also raises distinct consent considerations, because a mark made under impaired judgment or fleeting feeling cannot be withdrawn.
 Responsible practice depends on advanced skill, sterile technique, sober and fully informed consent, and medical-grade aftercare.

 Legality is genuinely unsettled.
 In English law, consent is generally not a defence to actual or grievous bodily harm: R v Brown (1993) held that consensual sadomasochistic injury, including branding, was unlawful absent a recognised "good reason."
 Yet R v Wilson (1996) quashed the conviction of a man who branded his initials onto his wife's skin at her request, the Court of Appeal treating it as akin to consensual tattooing rather than the infliction of harm for its own sake.
 The 2018 Court of Appeal decision in R v BM (the body-modification artist Brendan McCarthy, "Dr Evil") then held that consent could not justify extreme body modification such as tongue-splitting or flesh removal, rejecting the tattooing analogy for those procedures.
 The practical line therefore varies by jurisdiction and by how a court characterises the act.
 It is a benign interest only as carefully managed consensual adult activity; reckless or non-consensual burning is a serious assault.